prideven/Linux-Assignment3-4/README.md

 #   Q3.
 Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 -->We could see that the number exits increase at an unstable rate.We could see during each run the inputs such as 1-external interrupts, 30- I/O instructions the number of exits are higher as compared to others.
 We could see more exits performed during certain operations such as external interrupt, I/O instruction the number of exits are high.
-For certain operations such as Access to GDTR/IDTR the exits is low.The number of exits enatiled by the after reboot is 217,420.
+For certain operations such as Access to GDTR/IDTR the exits is low.The number of exits enatiled by the VMM is 2217420.